-If you are planning to build a dedicated flight simulation computer or upgrade an existing setup, consult Step 2 of our Expanded Simulator Setup Guide.
+If you are planning to build a dedicated flight simulation computer or upgrade an existing setup, consult Step 2 of our Simulator Setup Guide.
 The hardware recommendations in that guide apply to any desktop flight simulator, including combat-specific builds.

 Joysticks, Throttles, and Rudder Pedals